TheMTank/GridUniverse/README.md

 ## Running GridWorld

-Much less installation (if any at all) is need to run our lightweight custom environment:
+Much less installation (if any at all) is needed to run our lightweight custom environment:

 `python examples/gridworld_examples.py`

-Study that code to see how to use the environment but for more info check the [GridWorld Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridWorld.md)
+Study that code (especially the `run_random_gridworld()` function) to see how to use the environment but for more info check the [GridWorld Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridWorld.md)

 ## API Reference